 #1: I’m a beginner and I don't have an overhead stirrer to mix Sucragel.
 What can I use instead?

 A mini propeller mixer can be used for making small batches of products.
 An electric hand mixer would also do the trick for small batches.
-I do not recommend using a hand whisk, you're hand would hurt too much :), although it is doable for very small batches.
+I do not recommend using a hand whisk, your hand would hurt too much :), although it is doable for very small batches.

 #2: How long should the stirring process last?